AlmogBaku/Anova4All/README.md

 It uses the Anova Wi-Fi protocol to communicate with the device directly over the local network.

+**This project can be used as a library, a REST API, or a web interface.**

+**Important**: This project is not affiliated with Anova or any other company.
+It's a community project that aims to keep the device functional after the cloud services are shut down.

 ## Features & Roadmap

 - [x] Connect to the Anova Precision Cooker Wi-Fi